C-T-P/soft-gluons/Readme.txt

 PACKAGE CONTENTS
-Soft-Gluons is a Python plugin to the MC Event Generator Sherpa to validate the eikonal contribution of soft gluon radiation in 2 -> 2 parton scattering.
+Soft-Gluons is a Python plugin to the MC Event Generator Sherpa to validate the eikonal contribution of soft gluon radiation in 2 -> 2 parton scattering in the multiplet basis.
 The ratio R_s of the eikonal contribution divided by the actual matrix element (taken from Sherpa) is calculated.

 Soft-Gluons contains the following files:
 > interface.py